Raspberry Pi is a stripped down computer without the casing, that provides a very cheap means of teaching programming to children.

 Even though Raspberry Pi computers are extremely popular, they can be a bit tricky setting up.
 There are however plenty of tutorials online and if you’re lucky, there might be a talented tech-minded person at your school that can help too!

 As mentioned earlier, the main use of a Raspberry Pi is to help children learn programming.
-In this day and age of apps and websites, it’s a very worthwhile skill to have and will set them up for the future.
+In this day and age of apps and websites, it’s a very worthwhile skill to have as programming jobs are increasing every year.
 Not only is it beneficial, but it can also be very rewarding for pupils as they learn to code simple animations or games.

-You can usually get a Raspberry Pi computer for about £30.
+You can usually get a Raspberry Pi computer for as little as £10.